AliaksandrSiarohin/pose-gan/README.md

 ### Testing
 0. Download checkpoints (https://yadi.sk/d/dxVvYxBw3QuUT9).
 1. Run ```python test.py --generator_checkpoint path/to/generator/checkpoint``` (and same parameters as in train.py).
 It generate images and compute inception score, SSIM score and their masked versions.
 2. To compute ssd_score.
-Download pretrained on VOC 300x300 model from https://github.com/weiliu89/caffe/tree/ssd.
+Download pretrained on VOC 300x300 model and install propper caffe version https://github.com/weiliu89/caffe/tree/ssd.
 Put it in the ssd_score forlder.
 Run ```python compute_ssd_score.py --input_dir path/to/generated/images --img_index 2```

 #### Additional notes
 Both training and testing require large amount of disk space, because ```compute_pose_map_batch``` in ```pose_dataset.py``` store intermediate pose_maps on disk.
 This help to improve both training and testing time.
 If you don't have enogh space comment lines 64,65,66 and 69 in ```pose_dataset.py```